 It gets almost all my makeup off and a quick rub of a makeup remover towel around the eyes finishes it off.

-This one absolutely feels like a luxury product and not something you could get for $10-$15 anywhere.
+This one absolutely feels like a luxury product and not something you would pay more for than $10-$15.

 Verdict: Stock up

 I really wanted to love this.
 They really talk it up online and the reviews are solid, too.

 But, I couldn’t get past the strong perfumed scent.
 It’s just too strong and my sinuses flared up.
 I have light fragrance allergies that don’t respond to light scents and this was a no-go for me.

 If that’s not a thing for you, maybe you can try this and tell me how lovely it is.

 For me, I’ll be sticking to my industrial-sized, essential oil fragranced, creamy body wash from Costco.